yibo-geomatique/dashboard/Data/Datasources.md

 ## OSNGD-UK
 * **Documentation** : https://www.ordnancesurvey.co.uk/business-government/new-data-access-methods?_gl=1*13idjk8*_ga*NzE3NjU4MTY0LjE2ODEzNjk5Mjk.*_ga_59ZBN7DVBG*MTY4MTM2OTkyOS4xLjEuMTY4MTM3MDIxNy41OS4wLjA.&_ga=2.81454110.808952103.1681369930-717658164.1681369929
 * **Feedback** : this is an integration of OS data product into a unified product associated with user friendly web services to select relevant data.

+## FR-OCS-GE2(référentiel de la région Grand-Est)

 ## Datasource-naming-policy
 * Using the source usual name and add then -UK, -FR, -DE if the product is specific to a given country